 Blood of Lilies, Blood of Lambs

-Natalie Brandon was diagnosed with schizophrenia.
-Her hallucination, an angel named Belial, guides her to a forgotten church in the middle of Paris.
+Natalie Brandon was diagnosed with schizophrenia as a child.
+Now, as an adult, her hallucination, an angel named Belial, guides her to a forgotten church in the middle of Paris.
 There, before a centuries-old blood shrine, her fate intertwines with what happened there more than 200 years ago.

 She found the shrine in a room labeled “Rangement,” just as Belial had said she would.
 Narrow and rectangular, it was shorter than she expected, rising only to her chest.
 Someone had painted it the color of eggshells, as if its contents were being incubated.
 The shrine was protected by a single pane of glass and a tiny keyhole.